siuyin/stepper-forth/README.md

 ### dly.fs
 Provides a blocking delay by using stm8ef TIM counter.

+### lsi-en.fs lsi-meas.fs
+Routines to enable and measure/calibrate the low speed internal (LSI) oscillator.
+That oscillator has a nominal frequency of 125kHz +/- 12.5% .

 ### meccabrain.fs
 Provides routines to drive Mecanno M.A.X robot components.